UQComputingSociety/uqcsbot-slack/README.md

 The bot will now be running on your custom Slack.

 ## Tests

-1. Ensure you have Tox installed (run `pip install -e tox`)
-2. Run `tox` from the same directory as this README

 The bot uses [pytest](https://docs.pytest.org/en/latest/).
 You can run the tests with the command `pytest` from the project's root directory.
 It should automatically discover the tests (which are located in the `tests` directory).